 Assessment at St Benet’s

-With the removal of levels, schools now have more choice over how to report and record how children perform.
-At St Benet’s, children carry out a piece of assessment in Reading, Writing, Maths and Grammar, Spelling and Punctuation each half term.
+At St Benet’s, children carry out a piece of assessment in Reading, Writing, Maths and Grammar, Spelling and Punctuation each term.
 The children also complete a piece of assessment in RE each term and a Science assessment at the end of each topic.
-Test scores, as well as the work in books, are used to collate the overall child’s performance that half term in each subject.
+Test scores, as well as the work in books, are used to collate the overall child’s performance that term in each subject.
 In termly reports, children are reported as:

 - Working below the age related expectations